Palmer Station: Life and culture

-There is many tasks to accomplish at Palmer, but because of the smaller staff some jobs like kitchen duty are also spread out among the staff.
+There are many tasks to accomplish at Palmer, but because of the smaller staff some jobs like kitchen duty are also spread out among the staff.
 Jobs include research, janitor, welding, carpentry, computer, lineman, and others.
 Although isolated from the rest of the world for months at time, the base itself is highly social and difficult for introverts, with one comparing the atmosphere at Palmer to a college dorm or summer camp.
 Staff usually work 9 hour days 6 days a week, and usually have more than one job.
 Some of the tasks including planning expeditions for research, lectures, and meetings.

 Life revolves around the main BioLab buildings which has dorms and a cafeteria, as well as labs.
-The base has a small gym but less recreational facilities then the larger bases, but is known for its great nature views.
+The base has a small gym but less recreational facilities than the larger bases, but is known for its great nature views.